Kathryn-Jie/analysis_of_work_place_risk/README.md

 - Explore Risk: An interactive tab to show the analysis of workplace risk by selecting industry catogory, work activity and work tool.

 ### Data Source
-Link to Data: Workplace Injuries by Industry and Incident Types Dataset
+Link to Data:<a href="https://data.gov.sg/dataset/workplace-injuries-annual"> Workplace Injuries by Industry and Incident Types Dataset</a>

 ### Remarks